tharos96/Service-List-Builder/README.md

   ```
 - Pass lists.ini as an argument to main.exe to build the scripts through the commandline or by dragging and dropping the ini onto the binary.

 - The scripts will be built in the ``build`` folder.
-Nsudo is required to run the scripts with with "Enable All Privilages" checkbox enabled to prevent errors when writing to registry & renaming files.
+[NSudo](https://github.com/M2Team/NSudo) is required to run the scripts with with "Enable All Privilages" checkbox enabled to prevent errors when writing to registry & renaming files.

 ## Example

-- After running ``Services-Disable.bat`` with Nsudo, all services except those that i defined in the lists will be disabled.
+- After running ``Services-Disable.bat`` with all privilages, all services except those that i defined in the lists will be disabled.
 (This list was used on Windows 10 1709)

     <img src="./img/lists.png" width="1000">